CEPLN/STIL-2019/cfp.md

 In 2019, it will be held in conjunction with both BRACIS 2019 (The 8th Brazilian Conference on Intelligent Systems) and ENIAC 2019 (XVI Encontro Nacional de Inteligência Artificial e Computacional).

-STIL will have the following collocated events: the VI Workshop on Portuguese Description (JDP), the VI Student Workshop on Information and Human Language Technology (TILic), and the second edition of the shared task Evaluation of Semantic Textual Similarity and Textual Inference in Portuguese (Segundo ASSIN).
+STIL will have the following collocated events: the VI Workshop on Portuguese Description (JDP), the VI Student Workshop on Information and Human Language Technology (TILic), and the second edition of the shared task Evaluation of Semantic Textual Similarity and Textual Inference in Portuguese (ASSIN 2).

 The conference has a multidisciplinary nature and covers a broad spectrum of disciplines related to Human Language Technology, such as Linguistics, Computer Science, Psycholinguistics, Information Science, among others.
 It aims at bringing together both academic and industrial participants working on those areas.